george24601/notes/mgmt/kanban.md

-80% of requirements release in 2 weeks
-80% of requirement dev can be done in a week
-80% of of release can be done 1 hour after the submit

-From Principles of Product Development Flow: key to the problem is almost always blocked requirment instead of blocked resources

 separate req tickets with dev/resource tickets, put resource/work ticket same lane as its requirement ticket, requirement ticket in its requriment column in the dev column group

-when it enters to dev:
-dev, test, busis clarify on requirment, and agree on the interactive process and test standard big reg to smaller task within 2 weeks confirm  plan with related business recognize tech resk and define solution assign a coordintor for progress coordniate if >= 3 people involved

 * There are no pre-defined roles for a team.
 Although there may still be a Project Manager, the team is encouraged to collaborate and chip in when any one person becomes overwhelmed.
 * The best part of Kanban is making custom columns for how your team works.